BlackWasp

 The If-Else Statement

-Often you will want to execute one piece of code if a condition is met and an alternative section of code if the condition evaluates to false.
-To achieve this, the if statement structure can be extended by adding an else section using the following syntax:
+Often you will want to execute one piece of code if a condition is met and alternative code if not.
+To achieve this, the if statement can be extended with an else section:

 if (condition) command; else alternative-command;

 Using the above syntax, the condition section must still evaluate to a Boolean value.
 If the Boolean value is true when the if statement is executed, the command statement or code block is executed.
-If the Boolean value is false, the alternative-command statement or code block is executed.
-In all cases, one of the two commands will be run but never both.
+If the Boolean value is false, the alternative-command is executed.
+In all cases, one of the two commands will be run.

 int toTest = 5;